ewels/clusterflow/README.md

 Change Log
 ----------
 #### v0.4 devel
-* **Warning:** Break of backwards compatability
+* **Warning: Break of backwards compatability**
 	* The way that genome references are handled has been rewritten.
-They are now agnostic to the type of reference, making it far easier to use references for whatever module you like.
+They are now agnostic to the type of reference, making it far easier to whatever type of reference you need.
+      Additionally, the wizard to add genome paths has been written and is now largely automated, making it super fast to add new genomes.
 	* A consequence of this change is any `genomes.config` files written before v0.3 of Cluster Flow will no longer work.
 Thankfully the fix is easy!
 Replace `@bowtie_path` with `@reference  bowtie`. `@gtf_path` changes to `@reference gtf` and so on.